hwchen/picogron/README.md

 Port of [gron](https://github.com/tomnomnom/gron)

-The main reason for gorn's existence is to have preserved order for json keys, where gron's keys are either sorted or random.
+The main reason for gron's existence is to have preserved order for json keys, where gron's keys are either sorted or random.

 Features implemented on an as-needed basis, but this will probably stay minimal.

 `testdata` is copied from gron at `13561bd`

 ## Features
-- gorn and ungorn
+- gron and ungron
 - preserved order for json keys
 - json stream (line-delimited) input
 - minimal parsing.
 A tree of json values is not produced, instead tokens are handled as they are parsed.